 “The impact the presenters made in my life is huge!”

-“The presentation by PDS staff and clients on their experiences with adult programs was powerful and inspiring.”
+“The presentation by PDS staff and participants on their experiences with adult programs was powerful and inspiring.”

-From Pati, a parent of a PDS client:
+From Pati, a parent of a PDS participant:

 "It's hard to imagine what Robin's life would be like without PDS.
 Our family has come to rely so heavily on PDS to support Robin... we are terrified of the idea that it would ever be threatened.